faelss/react-chat/README.md

 # react-chat
-React real-time chat using new hooks syntax.
+Chat using new hooks syntax!

 ## Known bugs and issues
 * Messages taking to long to broadcast.